 – Ernest Hemingway

-When thinking about storing books in your garage, you’ll have to consider all the angles.
-I mean that literally.
+When thinking about storing books in your garage, you’ll have to consider all the angles available in the space, literally.
 You need to make sure that the books don’t fall.
 When anything falls, it can be damaged.
-Then, there’s the question of who will pick up the book.
 Don’t let them fall.
-Find the right type of shelving that will keep the books nestled together like a happy little family.
+Find the right type of shelving that will keep the books nestled together.

-In garages, there’s a clever way of discouraging mice from getting at your books.
-It’s cotton balls soaked in mint.
+In garages, there’s a clever way of discouraging mice from getting at your books using cotton balls soaked in mint.
 Simply position the cotton at places where mice are likely to venture (please don’t put them on the books), and the scent should chase away our Mickey Mouse wannabes.
 You could also try a cat (unless you get one like mine that likes chewing on books).

 Storing books in a garage is not impossible.
 Just make sure you do it right.